Rewards

 Warning

-• LinearReward implements a linear reward function, where discomfort is calculated as the absolute difference between the current temperature and the comfort range.
+• LinearReward: implements a linear reward function, where discomfort is calculated as the absolute difference between the current temperature and the comfort range.

 Warning